openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-configuration.md

 To get started, it is necessary to create and host at least one pool on one of the nodes in the cluster.
 The number of pools available limits the extent to which the synchronous N-way mirroring (replication) of PVs can be configured; the number of pools configured should be equal to or greater than the desired maximum replication factor of the PVs to be created.
 Also, while placing data replicas ensure that appropriate redundancy is provided.
 Replicated PV Mayastor's control plane will avoid placing more than one replica of a volume on the same node.
 For example, the minimum viable configuration for a Replicated PV Mayastor deployment which is intended to implement 3-way mirrored PVs must have three nodes, each having one DiskPool, with each of those pools having one unique block device allocated to it.

-Using one or more the following examples as templates, create the required type and number of pools.
+Create the required type and number of pools by using one or more of the following examples as templates.

 **Example DiskPool Definition**
 ```text